Zowe-Java-SDK/JobRunner/README.md

 log4j2 is configured for the project.

-Find the log4j2.xml file under the resources directory.
+Find the log4j2.xml file under the resources' directory.
 By default, log level is set to INFO.

 For debugging output especially for Zowe Client Java SDK, set the log level to debug.